smolanalytics

 Ranked for the specific reader this page serves: someone who wants private, cookieless analytics they can trust and, ideally, own.
 If your priority is a different job (say, the absolute simplest hosted counter), the order would shift, and the tradeoffs below say exactly when it should.

 Best for: Best if you want privacy and product analytics from one snippet.
-Cookieless with no consent banner, first-party, and self-hostable as a single Go binary.
-Does web analytics (visitors, referrers, UTM) and product analytics (funnels, retention, paths, cohorts), plus a daily verdict on what to fix and a plain-English ask surface where answers are computed, not guessed.
+Cookieless with no consent banner, first-party, geo derived at ingest with the IP never stored.
+Does web analytics (visitors, referrers, UTM) and product analytics (funnels, retention, paths, cohorts), plus an investigator's daily verdict on what to fix (it finds what changed and names who it hit) and a plain-English ask surface where answers are computed, not guessed.

-Tradeoff: It deliberately does not do session replay, feature flags, experiments, heatmaps, or surveys.
+Tradeoff: It is commercial and managed, not open source; portability comes from one isolated instance per project and a one-file data export any time.
+It ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector, but not pixel-perfect DOM session replay (the video-style recording).
 If pure, ultra-minimal web analytics is all you want, Fathom or GoatCounter are simpler.
 It is a young, one-person project.

 2. 2Plausiblepolished cookieless web analyticscloud from ~$9/mo · self-host free (AGPL)